-Clash of the Titans was a mixed Muay Thai event hosted by Touchgloves Gym in Penzance, UK on 4th November, 2012.
+Clash of the Titans was a mixed Muay Thai event hosted by Touchgloves Gym in Penzance, UK on 4th November 2012.
 They had set the venue up in a very atmospheric and fitting way.
-The arena was dark and misted by a smoke machine, and was reminiscent of the kind of Muay Thai event you might see in Thai movie.
+The arena was dark and misted by a smoke machine and was reminiscent of the kind of Muay Thai event you might see in Thai movies.
 There were twenty-three fights in total, seven of which were female.
 We all know that we're not here to talk about the male fights, so we'll crack on with the female bouts.

-The second female fight was the Junior 51kg British Title between Amber Kitchen, 14 (Touchgloves) and Sammy Luxton, 15 (Chaos).
-This was a much anticipated bout as both girls can be considered among the best in the world in their age group.
+The second female fight was the Junior 51kg British Title between Sammy Luxton, 15 (Chaos) and Amber Kitchen, 14 (Touchgloves).
+This was a much-anticipated bout as both girls can be considered among the best in the world in their age group.
 Both fighters showed a high level of skill and technique and were equally fearless.
 Even without the head contact, this was a real fight.
 Ultimately it was an extremely close fight, most people we spoke to considered it to be three rounds to Amber, and two to Sammy.
-The decision itself went to Sammy, and the crowd were seemingly shocked.
-Unfortunately this is where a storm of controversy marred the fight, which is extremely unfair on both girls who had fought so valiantly.
-During the fight, and being ringside we had witnessed one of the Chaos coaches obscuring the line of sight of one of the judges (through out the fight).
+The decision itself went to Sammy, and the crowd was seemingly shocked.
+Unfortunately, this is where a storm of controversy marred the fight, which is extremely unfair on both girls who had fought so valiantly.
+During the fight, and being ringside we had witnessed one of the Chaos coaches obscuring the line of sight of one of the judges (throughout the fight).
 It is more than likely that it was unintentional, but we feel the judge should have spoken out and addressed the issue.
-The judge in question later admitted on social media that he was unable to see the full fight and made a judgement based on what parts he had seen.
-This judges score card was completely different from the other two judges.
+The judge in question later admitted on social media that he was unable to see the full fight and made a judgment based on what parts he had seen.
+This judge's scorecard was completely different from the other two judges.
 After long and heated exchanges from both camps over social media, the fight was reversed to a no-contest.
-Most expected there to be a rematch scheduled but unfortunately Chaos gym refused.
-We're extremely disappointed that poor commitment from judges (probably due to it being a Junior bout) led to a prolonged and upsetting time for both girls who had given the crowd a high level fight.
-We personally feel the fight was a draw if anything.
+Most expected there to be a rematch scheduled but unfortunately, Chaos gym refused.
+We're extremely disappointed that poor commitment from judges (probably due to it being a Junior bout) led to a prolonged and upsetting time for both girls who had given the crowd a high-level fight.
+We feel the fight was a draw if anything.
 This judge should feel ashamed of his incompetence.
 We hope to see these girls fight again, and I'm sure we will.

-The final female fight before the break was Anika Keary (Touchgloves) vs Kirsty Cordice (Chaos) in a 3 x 1.5, 55kg Lowkick bout.
+The final female fight before the break was Kirsty Cordice (Chaos) vs. Anika Keary (Touchgloves) in a 3 x 1.5, 55kg Lowkick bout.
 Anika started strong with a huge clean jab right of the bat followed by a nice body shot.
-The fight pretty soon turned into an exciting shot for shot match.
-During the second round Kirsty started to utilize her reach advantage more effectively and Anika began to tire, blood was shed on both fighters however.
+The fight pretty soon turned into an exciting shot-for-shot match.
+During the second round, Kirsty started to utilize her reach advantage more effectively and Anika began to tire, blood was shed on both fighters, however.
 Kirsty won by unanimous decision.

-Finally, the last female bout was between Vicky Church (Touchgloves) and Rachel Stevens (WAKT), in a 60kg K1 rules area title.
+Finally, the last female bout was between Rachel Stephens (WAKT) and Vicky Church (Touchgloves), in a 60kg K1 rules area title.
 We had been told that Vicky was an exciting fighter so we had been looking forward to this fight.
-We were previously aware of Rachel (who is no push over) so we knew we were in for a treat.
+We were previously aware of Rachel (who is no pushover) so we knew we were in for a treat.
 The opening bell rang out and Rachel moved in and landed the first few shots.
 This was pretty much the last time Rachel connected with anything effective, Vicky shut each attempt down with a barrage of punches and effortless kicks.
 Vicky won by TKO halfway through the first round with a knee to the solar plexus.